tocisz/homepage-data/posts_source/016-Formal-verification.md

 ![Trace file for the fail](016-fail.png)

 The mistake is in the assertion.
-Value goes back to 0 after 99 (as it should), but we asserted it should always increase.
+Value goes back to 0 after 99 (as it should), but we asserted it should always increment.
 Correct version below:
 ```Verilog
 always @(posedge clk) begin
   if (f_past_valid)